A criminal profile of the Gilgo Beach serial killer

 Maureen Brainard-Barnes

-Brainard-Barnes was the first victim that LISK did not dismember.
-She was also the first victim that he targeted via the Internet.
+Brainard-Barnes was the first known victim that LISK did not dismember.
+Additionally, she appears to be the first victim that he targeted via the Internet.

 There are a number of possible reasons why he decided to change his M.O.

-Jessica Taylor was the first victim who the authorities were able to identify.
+Jessica Taylor was the first victim whom the authorities were able to identify

 The discovery of Taylor’s identity would have undoubtedly filled him with worry.